Skip to main content

 Functions

-The Functions page lists every function registered with the iii engine and lets you invoke any of them directly with custom JSON input.
+The Functions page lists every function registered with the iii engine and lets you invoke any of them directly with custom JSON input. iii Console Functions page showing grouped functions and the invoke panel for a selected function All registered functions are displayed with their metadata:

 ColumnDescription

-Function IDThe fully qualified path (e.g. my.service.handler)
+Function IDThe fully qualified path (e.g. users::getProfile)

 TriggersNumber and types of triggers attached to the function